zhou-yg/tarat/doc/[v0] architecture.md

      - no: data (already reactive)
 - Model class
   - extends to "state"
+  - constructor
     - parameter
       - ER.find's query language
         - entity
         - where
+      - queryAtConstructor(default=true)
+  - query
+    - execute query parameter
+      - set response to _internalValue
   - after "state.update", post patches to server side
     - ps: if there are any "remove" patch
       - remove property: should set it op="replace" and value="null" instead